Southend United F.C. financial crisis: Double relegation

 Further financial difficulties resulted in non-payment of players' and other employees' wages in December 2019, after which players consulted with the PFA.
 Club chairman Ron Martin paid £140,000 to pay wages, and a winding-up petition was dismissed after debts were cleared.
 However, financial constraints and an EFL transfer embargo prevented the club signing any new players.
 February 2020 wages were not paid on time, and Southend was charged with misconduct and later received a suspended three-point penalty and £7,500 fine.
 On 11 March, a further HMRC winding-up petition was adjourned - first to 29 April then three more times, eventually to 28 October 2020.

 In April 2020, during the COVID-19 pandemic, Southend put "several staff and some players" on furlough under the UK Government's emergency job retention scheme - a move criticised by the PFA who said the club had "consistently" let players down over wages.
 On 9 June, EFL League One and Two clubs agreed to end the 2019–20 season; Southend were relegated to League Two.
 The following day, the club put the whole playing squad on furlough, but players refused to accept the move.
+At the start of the 2020–21 season, some players were sold to raise money leaving squad heavily reliant on youth players and free transfers.
 In October 2020, after the club settled tax debts of £493,931 with HMRC, a winding-up petition was dismissed by the High Court.
-However, in May 2021, the club suffered a second successive relegation, dropping out of the Football League after 101 years.
+However, a transfer embargo remained in place meaning that some signings were not allowed to play (Simeon Akinola waited from September to December before making his debut).
+The club won their first match of the season on 12 December against Scunthorpe which kicked off a run of form that briefly kindled some hope.
+However the form was fleeting and in May 2021, the club suffered a second successive relegation, dropping out of the Football League after 101 years.